zulip/zulip/templates/zerver/help/import-from-mattermost.md

     cd mattermost-docker/
     ```

-3. Run the following commands to export the data from all teams on your server as a tar file.
+3. Create an export of all your Mattermost teams, as a tar file.

     ```
     docker exec -it mattermost-docker_app_1 mattermost \